-If you’re stuck inside by the weather, family game nights are a great way to spend time together without spending lots of money.
-Pull out your games for post-dinner entertainment or while the kids are home from school.
-Use our guide to find the best family games for any age or budget.
+If you’re stuck inside by the weather, or just running out of things to do during school vacations, family game nights are a great way to spend time together without spending lots of money.
+Pull out your games for post-dinner entertainment or when the weather is too cold or too hot to go outside.
+Here’s our guide to find the best family games for any age or budget.
+(Games that we categorize as “splurge” are $25 and up.)

 You don’t need to play original Yahtzee to enjoy the kids’ version of the popular dice game.
 Available in several licensed character themes, Yahtzee Jr. is simple enough for a 3-year-old to learn but entertaining enough to hold an adult’s attention.
 Players roll pictured dice and earn points for rolling the same character multiple times.
 The game teaches matching, counting and simple strategy.